LukeHeuser/notes/Java/java_basics.md

 Unlike local variables, class variables should have some type of access modifier declared for it.
 If one is not declared, java declares the default, `Package Private`, implicitly.

+### Default Values for Fields on Classes

+* Fields on classes are assigned default values automatically by Java if they aren't assigned values.

+* Boolean = false
+* byte, short, int, long, char = 0
+* double, float = 0.0
+* Any other type will be null

 ## Getters and Setters

 A `getter` is a method on a class that retrieves the value of a *private* field and returns it.